jtr13/EDAV/contribute.Rmd

 ### Solve an open issue

 If you see an open issue that you think you can solve, by all means go for it!
 Simply fork our repo, add to the code base, and submit your work as a pull request.
+Checkout [our open issues](https://github.com/jtr13/EDAV/issues){target="_blank"} to see what needs doing.
 We appreciate any input you may have.

+Confused how to actually do what was mentioned above?
+We have [a thorough walkthrough example](#contribute-directly) that should help and make sure to checkout [our GitHub references page](github.html) for links to learn about GitHub.

 For more info, please consider reading the [GitHub Guide on Forking Projects](https://guides.github.com/activities/forking/){target="_blank"} and the [Open Source Guide](https://opensource.guide/how-to-contribute/){target="_blank"} on how to contribute.

 ## Resources